 What are Stand Alone Power Systems?

-Stand-alone PV systems work well in remote rural areas, especially when other power sources are inaccessible or unavailable to power lights, appliances, etc. As a result, installing a single stand-alone PV system is more economical than having the local company provide power directly into the home via grid-connected PV systems.
+SPS works well in remote rural areas, especially when other power sources are inaccessible or unavailable to power lights, appliances, etc. As a result, installing a single stand-alone PV system is more economical than having the local company provide power directly into the home via grid-connected PV systems.

-Important Factors in a Stand-Alone PV System
+Important Factors in SPS

 To make an excellent decision, one must carefully consider and plan.
 Solar panels are no different.